 Despite having a great sense of humor and in fact, being a practical joker, Leslie Nielson was unable to make his marriages work.
 He married four times.
 First was in 1950 to American nightclub singer, Monica Boyar.
 The marriage ended six years later.
-Nielsen remarried in 1958, to Alisande Allman.
+Nielsen remarried in 1958, to Alisande Ullman.
 The couple divorced in 1973.
-Nielsen’s union with Alisande was his longest lasting marriage.
+Nielsen’s union with Alisande was his longest-lasting marriage.
 It produced two children – Maura and Thea Nielsen.

 Again, he got married to Brooks Oliver in 1981.
 That one hit the rocks barely two years later.
 After this, Nielsen went on a long hiatus from marriage.
-However in his latter years, he finally married Barbaree Earl in 2001.
+However, in his later years, he finally married Barbaree Earl in 2001.

 Leslie Nielsen’s widow, Barbaree Earl is a 70-year-old American actress.
 She started dating Nielsen in 1995 before they finally got married in 2010.
 Barbaree has starred in films such as known for Dracula: Dead and Loving It (1995), Wrongfully Accused (1998) and Family Plan (1997) among others.

 Here’s a simple breakdown of Leslie Nielsen’s marriages: